dnanexus/cwlScala/docs/DEVELOPING.md

 2. Run the release action.
 3. Go to the "Releases" page on GitHub and publish the draft release.

-### Releasing to Maven

-Note: this process is currently coordinated by John Didion - please request from him a release of the updated library(ies).

-1. From the release branch, run `sbt publishSigned -DreleaseTarget=sonatype`.
-You will need to have the SonaType PGP private key on your machine, and you will need the password.
-2. Go to [nexus repository manager](https://oss.sonatype.org/#stagingRepositories), log in, and go to "Staging Repositories".
-3. Check the repository to release; there should only be one, but if there are more check the contents to find yours.
-4. Click the "Close" button.
-After a few minutes, hit "Refresh".
-The "Release" button should become un-grayed.
-If not, wait a few more minutes and referesh again.
-5. Click the "Release" button.

 ### Completing the release

 If you encounter any additional issues while creating the release, you will need to make the fixes in `develop` and then merge them into the release branch.